Did Oswald Leave Any Fingerprints?

-- Oswald was among the piles of book cartons in the south–eastern corner of the sixth floor of the Texas School Book Depository when the shots were fired;
+- Oswald had been among the piles of book cartons in the south–eastern corner of the sixth floor of the Texas School Book Depository when the shots were fired;

-- and that he had held the rifle that was discovered on the sixth floor.
+- and that he had handled the rifle that was discovered on the sixth floor.

 The Dallas police and the FBI discovered Oswald’s prints on some of the cartons and on the rifle, but the evidence turned out not to shed any light on the question of whether or not he was guilty of the assassination.

 The four cartons closest to the south–eastern window were examined for prints.
 According to the Warren Report, they contained “20 identifiable fingerprints and 8 palmprints”, as well as a number of indistinct and fragmentary prints, at least some of which were no doubt from other TSBD employees.